capralifecycle/buildtools-snippets/README.md

 * The snippet is added to `Jenkinsfile` to be tested
 * Any dependencies in the snippets is added to `check-updates.sh`
 * Tests verify behaviour similar to other tests

+## Future metrics collection and external usage

+To be able to manage a deprecation lifecycle we might add metrics to the snippets later so that we can monitor its use, and migrate away and remove deprecated snippets.

+The snippets in this repo is typically for internal use only, and we do not promise any compatibility for any external consumers.